tilde-nlp/domino-e-user-simulator/README.md

 - `job` - string

 Returns the job info directly from Kubernetes.
 Job id is returned by /startone when starting a job.

+# Third-Party Software
+This project relies on third-party software components.
+A complete list of dependencies, including versions, licenses, and sources, is provided in [SRF.md](SRF.md).